Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 - Scoreboards and tags should begin with the `gm4_` prefix.
 - fake players used to store numbers for scoreboard operations should be named as a "#" followed by that number e.g. `scoreboard players set #100 gm4_some_scoreboard 100`
 - Entities that aren't visible to the player (markers) should have custom names beginning with `gm4_` if this does not interfere with functionality.
 - Lore on items should have the first word capitalized and no fullstop at the end of the sentence if there is only one sentence.
 Other punctuation (?!) can be added.
-Descriptions should be `"color":"gray","italic":false` whilst flavor text should be `"color":"dark_gray","italic":true`.
+Descriptions should be `"color":"gray","italic":false` whilst flavor text or commands (such as "Throw to use") should be `"color":"dark_gray","italic":true`.
 - Names on items should follow Minecraft's rarity colorscheme and should be `"italic":false`.

 #### Comments